slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Don’t make a man feel too indebted to you.
 With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors.' -- Balthasar Gracian*

+> *'Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem.' -- Kevin Kelly*

+> *'Show me your calendar and I will tell you your priorities.
+Tell me who your friends are, and I’ll tell you where you’re going.' -- Kevin Kelly*

+> *'Friends are better than money.
+Almost anything money can do, friends can do better.
+In so many ways a friend with a boat is better than owning a boat.' -- Kevin Kelly*

 ### How to build your «board of directors»?

 Curate somehow those who surround you: you are the average of them.
 When you enter a workplace, think that you will become like them and not the opposite.
 If you’re always the smartest in the room, you’re in the wrong room.

 <!--
-- (kk) Don’t be the smartest person in the room.
-Hangout with, and learn from, people smarter than yourself.
-Even better, find smart people who will disagree with you.
 “A lot of people won’t do that,” says Aaron.
 “A lot of people say, ‘Hey, I’m going to keep you at arm’s length; I’m not going to share things where I struggle.
 I’m not going to share with you that I don’t know what I’m talking about.’
 See, I ask a lot of questions…I don’t allow my pride or ego to get in the way, because strength starts at the base.
 You’ve got to let the veil down.
 You’ve got to be transparent.
 You’ve got to be vulnerable.
 That’s why I’ve been in mastermind groups for twenty years.
 Without those guys, I don’t know where I would be.
 These guys have different lenses.
 They have different filters.
 “You only have one life experience.
 You can only see things one way.
 No matter how hard you try, you’ve only got one filter and one life experience by which to determine.
 But when you surround yourself with people that don’t have anything to gain or lose -- non-biased people -- they have different life experiences.
 They have different filters.
 They can say, ‘You know what?
 I’ve done that before and life teaches me this.’
 Or, ‘I’ve done that before and it sounds good in the textbook, but in reality, this is the way.’
-I can maybe look foolish or silly in that group, but it protects me from looking silly and foolish out in the world.
 -->

 - Surround yourself with people who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.
 If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.
+I can maybe look foolish or silly in that group, but it protects me from looking silly and foolish out in the world.
 - Surround yourself with people who challenge you to be better, not people who are enamored with who you already are.
 - Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach.
 Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more. we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.

 You’re never too old to make a friend.
-Look for people with the same interests as you: meetup, learn a new skill.
+Look for people with the same interests as you.
 Second step is inviting them to do something.
-Always be looking for a new one.
 If a buddy calls and needs to get a drink, go.
-I also know someone is a friend when I can go long stretches without talking to him and then we talk and its right where we left off.
+You know someone is a friend when you can go long stretches without talking and the talk is right where we left off.

+> *'Don’t be the smartest person in the room.
+Hangout with, and learn from, people smarter than yourself.
+Even better, find smart people who will disagree with you.' -- Kevin Kelly*

+> *'Keep away from people who try to belittle your ambitions.
+Small people always do that, but the really great make you feel that you, too, can become great.' -- Mark Twain*

+> *'Don’t loan money to a friend unless you are ready to make it a gift.' -- Kevin Kelly*